SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

            }
        }

+..
+XXX Brian notes that the 10 above isn't clearly the "max value" of a health.

-In the method above that restores a player's health to 10, a write access to ``self`` starts at the beginning of the function and lasts until the function returns.
+In the ``restoreHealth()`` method above, a write access to ``self`` starts at the beginning of the method and lasts until the method returns.
 In this case, there's no other code inside ``restoreHealth()`` that could have an overlapping access to the properties of a ``Player`` instance.